Skip to main content

 Read more about cervical screening

-Pregnancy and newborn screening
+Pregnancy and Newborn Screening

 Pregnant women and newborn babies are offered a range of screening tests during pregnancy and in the first few weeks of life.
 Our pages provide information and resources to support health professionals and women in informed decision-making about whether to take up the offer of screening.